leandrodamascena/pydynox/README.md

 A fast DynamoDB ORM for Python with a Rust core.

 > ⚠️ **Alpha Software**: This project is in early development.
 The API may change before v1.0.
 Use in production at your own risk.
 Contributions are welcome!
+>
+> 📋 Check the [open issues](https://github.com/leandrodamascena/pydynox/issues) to see what's planned and what's being worked on.

 ## Why "pydynox"?